 Troubleshooting

-Diagnostic reference for the ALPON edge AI computer.
+Diagnostic reference for the ALPON X5 AI edge AI computer.
 Each issue lists the observable symptom, the probable cause, and the minimal fix.
-Work through the sections in order when bringing up a device for the first time: power, then LEDs and boot, then connectivity, then the DEEPX NPU, then the operating system.
+Work through the categories in order: power, then LEDs and boot, then connectivity, then the DEEPX DX-M1 NPU, then the operating system and the ALPON Cloud agent.

 Start from the physical layer and move up.
-Verify power first (USB-C PD 27 W, DC 12 to 32 V, or PoE+), then the Status LED, then network links (LTE, Wi-Fi, Ethernet), then confirm the DEEPX DX-M1 NPU is enumerated at /dev/dxrt0 with dxtop, and finally inspect ALPON OS logs with journalctl -xe.
-This guide groups every common failure mode under one of those five layers.
+Verify power first (15 V / 27 W USB-C PD, DC 12 V to 32 V, or PoE+), confirm the Status LED reports a healthy state, check network links (LTE, Wi-Fi, Ethernet) in that order, verify the DEEPX DX-M1 NPU enumerates at /dev/dxrt0 with dxtop, and finally inspect ALPON X5 AI OS logs with journalctl -xe.

-Most "dead on arrival" reports resolve with a 15 V / 27 W USB-C PD adapter or a 12 to 32 V DC supply on the terminal block.
-Standard 5 V phone chargers do not negotiate enough voltage to boot the CM5 and NPU.
+Most "dead on arrival" reports resolve with a 15 V / 27 W USB-C PD adapter or a 12 V to 32 V DC supply on the terminal block.
+Standard 5 V phone chargers do not negotiate enough voltage to boot the Raspberry Pi CM5 and DEEPX DX-M1 NPU.
 Start every diagnostic here.

-The ALPON accepts three independent power inputs: USB-C PD, DC terminal block, and PoE+.
+The ALPON X5 AI accepts three independent power inputs: USB-C PD, DC terminal block, and PoE+.
 The device draws from the highest-voltage source.
-Under-voltage triggers restricted mode, which disables the NPU, USB ports, and ADDON header while keeping the CM5 and Ethernet alive.
+Under-voltage triggers restricted mode, which disables the NPU, USB ports, and ADDON header while keeping the Raspberry Pi CM5 and Ethernet alive.

 The device does not power on (no LEDs)